gregalletti/CTF_writeups/MetaCTF2020/README.md

 >
 >Note: Mr. Casyn is a fake persona that we have created to help you practice your OSINT skills

+The first step to solve this challenge was to find the countries that are considered part of Chicagoland area that are not in the state of Illinois.
+By making a cross search of it's name and those countries on the most popular social networks we eventually managed to find it on LinkedIn.

+LinkedIn page of Mr. Casyn: (https://www.linkedin.com/in/vedder-casyn/)

+So the flag is:

+**Vedder**

 ### Ring Ring
 ![c](https://img.shields.io/badge/Reconnaissance-blue) ![p](https://img.shields.io/badge/Points-325-success) ![a](https://img.shields.io/badge/author-grigg0swagg0,_b4g4,_marcuz1996-lightgrey)